Halfway Houses in Saint Helens, OR

 Volunteers Of America Of Oregon Mens Residential Center - 27.0 miles from Saint Helens, OR

-Volunteers Of America Of Oregon Mens Residential Center is a halfway house in Portland, OR, 97212 zip code.
+Volunteers Of America Of Oregon Mens Residential Center is a sober living home in Portland, Oregon, 97212 zip code.

 Address: 2318 NE Martin Luther King Jr Blvd, Portland, OR 97212 in Multnomah County